AliihsanSen/E-BEBEK.JavaFinalCase/README.md

 ⚡With the created reusable methods, it was aimed to comply with the solid principles of the project.

 ## III-Introduction of the Project:
-#### ⚡id: Unique number of the brand registered in the system
+⚡id: Unique number of the brand registered in the system

-#### ⚡name: Brand nam
+⚡name: Brand name

-#### ⚡When listing brands, the alphabets should always be listed in order.
+⚡When listing brands, the alphabets should always be listed in order.

-#### ⚡Brands should be added statically from within the code blocks in the following order.
+⚡Brands should be added statically from within the code blocks in the following order.

-#### ⚡Brands: Samsung, Lenovo, Apple, Huawei, Casper, Asus, HP, Xiaomi, Monster
+⚡Brands: Samsung, Lenovo, Apple, Huawei, Casper, Asus, HP, Xiaomi, Monster

-#### ⚡It is planned to sell two types of product groups in the store for the time being.
+⚡It is planned to sell two types of product groups in the store for the time being.
 These are: Mobile Phones, Notebooks

-#### ⚡The user can add or delete different product groups later.
+⚡The user can add or delete different product groups later.

 ## IV-Visualization of the project:
 #### ⚡When the user runs the project, they can access the product panel: